maxtheaxe/wordle-sync/README.md

 # wordle-sync
-keep track of your wordle progress across all devices
+sync your wordle games and progress across all your devices